29-year Rochester police veteran killed, another officer hurt in shooting ambush - NewsBreak

 “Our police officers are out there sacrificing their lives for us every day,” Rochester Mayor Malik Evans said late Thursday night.
 “They perform their jobs in dangerous conditions as we go about our daily lives and we owe them a great debt of gratitude.
 I pray for the comfort of the officers shot tonight, and for their families, friends, and all of their fellow first responders.”

-The death of RPD officer Mazurkiewicz comes less than one day after the city issued a gun violence state of emergency following an increase in city violence, primarily driven by shootings.‘I will use everything we have’: Evans declares gun violence emergency order
+The death of RPD officer Mazurkiewicz comes less than one day after the city issued a gun violence state of emergency following an increase in city violence, primarily driven by shootings.Rochester, Monroe Co., New York leaders react to officer killed

 According to the mayor, the order will be revisited every five days starting Thursday, July 21.
 The mayor also mentioned that he can choose to shut down a particular street.